 BC to Honor Local Journalists

-Bluefield College will pay tribute to the work of local journalists during its 13th Annual Media Appreciation Day, Thursday, April 19 -- an event that will include the presentation of a Shott Excellence-in-Media Award to an outstanding local journalist and remarks from Jeff Jenkins, news director and vice president of news for the West Virginia MetroNews Radio Network.
+Bluefield College will pay tribute to the work of local journalists during its 17th Annual Media Appreciation Day, Thursday, November 10 -- an event that will include the presentation of a Shott Excellence in Media Award to an outstanding local journalist and remarks from Jeff Jenkins, news director and vice president of news for the West Virginia MetroNews Radio Network.

-During the awards portion of the Media Day program, the college will present two Shott Excellence-in-Media Awards -- a $1,000 Student Scholarship Award to an outstanding current Bluefield College communications student and a $1,000 Excellence-in-Media Award to a local member of the media who demonstrates excellence in his or her vocation and who, through his or her work in journalism, makes a significant contribution toward the local community.
+During the awards portion of the Media Day program, the college will present two Shott Excellence in Media Awards -- a $1,000 Student Scholarship Award to an outstanding current Bluefield College communication student and a $1,000 Excellence in Media Award to a local member of the media who demonstrates excellence in his or her vocation and who, through his or her work in journalism, makes a significant contribution to the local community.

-Jenkins will join a long list of distinguished BC Media Day speakers, including NASCAR Magazine editor David Bourne, nationally syndicated columnist Jim Davidson, war hero and undercover government agent Maxey Gilleland, local news writer and sports radio personality Jim Nelson, veteran Bluefield Daily Telegraph journalist Bill Archer, Army Blackhawk helicopter pilot Phillip Brashear, mass communications professor and TV anchor Dr. Teresa Keller, political lobbyist Dr. David Bailey, former White House correspondent Bob Deans, retired executive editor of the Associated Baptist Press Greg Warner, inspirational athlete and author Kyle Maynard, and Compassion International feature writer Brandy Campbell, performance improvement specialist Spencer Wood, Roanoke Times senior editor Dwayne Yancey, Associated Baptist Press News-Herald editor in chief Robert Dilday, and Princeton Times editor and general manager Tammie Toler.
+Jenkins will join a long list of distinguished BC Media Day speakers, including NASCAR Magazine editor David Bourne, nationally syndicated columnist Jim Davidson, war hero and undercover government agent Maxey Gilleland, local news writer and sports radio personality Jim Nelson, retired Bluefield Daily Telegraph journalist Bill Archer, Army Blackhawk helicopter pilot Phillip Brashear, mass communications professor and TV anchor Dr. Teresa Keller, political lobbyist Dr. David Bailey, former White House correspondent Bob Deans, retired executive editor of the Associated Baptist Press Greg Warner, inspirational athlete and author Kyle Maynard, Compassion International feature writer Brandy Campbell, performance improvement specialist Spencer Wood, Roanoke Times senior editor Dwayne Yancey, Associated Baptist Press News-Herald editor in chief Robert Dilday, and Princeton Times editor and general manager Tammie Toler.

-The annual event will begin at 11:30 a.m. on April 19 in Shott Hall and will feature a luncheon, the awards ceremony, remarks from Wood, and a roundtable discussion between local media representatives and BC communication students.
+The annual event will begin at 11:30 a.m. on November 10 in Shott Hall and will feature a luncheon, the awards ceremony, remarks from Jenkins, and a roundtable discussion between local media representatives and BC communication students.